Professional Affiliations

 I study how new technologies reshape cognitive work, decision-making, and the design of firms, markets, and institutions.

-Partnering with industry and public organizations, I run field and lab experiments to study (i) the causal effects of AI on productivity, behavior, and cognition; (ii) the ethical and welfare consequences of AI transformation; (iii) the role of AI in accelerating scientific knowledge and transparency.
+Partnering with industry and public organizations, I run experiments to study (i) the causal effects of AI on productivity, behavior, and organization in global markets; (ii) the ethical, institutional, and welfare consequences of AI transformation; (iii) the role of AI in accelerating scientific knowledge and transparency.

 Current Employment & Education

-I am the Howard and Nancy Marks Principal Research Fellow (postdoc) at the Roman Family Center for Decision Research, University of Chicago Booth Business School, and an affiliated researcher with the Booth Center for Applied AI.
-I received a PhD in economics from PSE in July 2023.
+I am the Howard and Nancy Marks Fellow, a Roman Family Center for Decision Research Principal Researcher, and a Center for Applied AI Research Affiliate at the University of Chicago Booth Business School.
+I received a PhD in economics from PSE in 2023.

 I will be on the academic job market in 2025-2026